Study to become a professional Massage Therapist

 Prerequisites

-There are no prerequisites for this course but it is recommended that learners should have achieved a level of education equivalent to five Standard grades/GCSEs/National 5s at grades A-C prior to commencing the Level 3 (equivalent of SCQF level 7) Diploma in Massage, however exemptions may be made for adult returners with experience of the workplace.
+There are no prerequisites for this course but it is recommended that learners should have achieved a level of education equivalent to five Standard grades/GCSEs/National 5s at grades A-C prior to commencing the Level 3 Diploma in Massage, however exemptions may be made for adult returners with experience of the workplace.

 If you already hold an equivalent qualification in Anatomy and physiology be excused from part of the course.
 Please contact us if you would like to discuss this.